Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 In 1781, French Admiral de Grasse sailed into the Chesapeake and blocked the bay.
 A British fleet tried to break through, but the French held them off at the Battle of the Chesapeake.
 That effectively cut Cornwallis off from rescue by sea.

 George Washington’s American army and French troops under Rochambeau then marched to Yorktown and surrounded him by land.
 The British were trapped between an allied army on shore and a French fleet at sea.
 The Siege of Yorktown ran from September 28 to October 19, 1781, and ended with Cornwallis’s surrender.
-More than 7,000 British troops laid down their arms and were taken prisoner.

 That is the brutal irony.